 Tea Tree Oil for the Treatment of Skin Conditions

-Among the many uses for tea tree oil, the most common are those directed towards the treatment of minor skin conditions.
+Among the many uses for tea tree oil, the most common are those directed toward the treatment of minor skin conditions.

 Studies show that tea tree oil helps get rid of acne.
-With its natural anti-bacterial feature, tea tree oil aids the immune system in the healing process of the inflammation by first eliminating the bacteria that causes acne to develop.
+With its natural anti-bacterial feature, tea tree oil aids the immune system in the healing process of inflammation by first eliminating the bacteria that cause acne to develop.

 Simply put a small amount of the oil on a cotton ball and gently dab the acne.
 Leave on overnight and then wash off with tap water the next day.
 The effectiveness of tea tree oil in the treatment of acne has made it a favorite home ready for this type of skin condition.

 Boils are a type of skin condition where red bumps appear on the skin.
 These are usually painful especially when they have become filled with pus and have grown in size.

 With its anti-bacterial features, tea tree oil has also been used in the treatment of boils and carbuncles.
 Put a small amount of oil on a cotton swab or ball and gently apply on the infected area.

 Repeat the process several times a day until the boil is completely healed.
 Make sure that you properly dispose of the cotton swabs after every use to prevent the swab from touching other parts of the body as this may cause uninfected areas to be infected as well.

 Apart from its natural anti-bacterial quality, tea tree oil likewise has anti-fungal properties.
 This is why this particular oil is also commonly used to treat fungal infections particularly fungus on toenails.